jacott/rpk/docs/guide-book/src/config-file/layers.md

 ## Modifiers

-Besides the `main` layer there are five other layers that are always defined: `control`, `shift`, `alt`, `meta`, and `altgr`.
+Besides the `main` layer there are five other layers that are always defined: `control`, `shift`, `alt`, `gui`, and `altgr`.
 These are the modifier layers and are bound to the modifier keycodes.
-This means that when, say the left (or right) control key is held, the `control` layer will become active. `meta` relates to the `leftgui` keycode, `altgr` refers to the `rightgui` keycode.
+This means that when, say the left (or right) control key is held, the `control` layer will become active.
+The same applies to `shift` and `gui`. `alt` relates to the `leftalt` keycode, `altgr` refers to the `rightalt` keycode.
 These modifiers can be applied to any user defined layer in the form of a layer suffix.
 This makes the layer behave like a modifier layer.
 The format of the suffix is a follows:

 ```
 "[" <layer-name>[:<modifier-list>] "]"